Top 50 Smart City Governments Ranking

 Handbook on Education Innovation in Singapore

 Singapore’s education system is well-respected globally for its high levels of academic achievement.
 Local private education institutions however face rising competition from developed countries such as Australia, the UK, and the US.
 With changing patterns of learning among the workforce, organisations dealing with higher education and corporate training also need to adopt more flexible modes of curriculum delivery.
-The Education Innovation Playbook is informed by 50 proven, good practice innovations that have been studied around the world, which attend to the respective problem statements articulated by the local education and training providers.
+SPRING Singapore commissioned Eden Strategy Institute to develop this Education Innovation Playbook, which is informed by 50 proven, good practice innovations that have been studied around the world, and attend to the respective problem statements articulated by the local education and training providers.
 The Handbook further highlights the success factors of the innovations practiced by 10 institutions, and how these innovations can be re-contextualized to organisations facing similar challenges.
-Contact SPRING Singapore to find out more about the EI initiative.

 Capturing the Hearts and Minds of the New Middle Class